adamuro/chess/README.md

 # Chess

-Chess game wrote in C++ using sfml.
+Chess game written in C++ using sfml library.

 ## Installation